-- All appliances and fixtures use the best practice technology of the time. - All homes have an on-site water-collecting device that collects or provides access to 100% of the water required for that home/property. - All buildings have a renewable energy source. - Greywater is being reused on-site, for gardens or other suitable purposes. - Local and regional water collection and reuse schemes for irrigating parks and for people who can't collect sufficient water on their property.
+- All appliances and fixtures use the best practice technology of the time. - All homes have an on-site water-collecting device that collects or provides access to 100% of the water required for that home/property. - All dwellings reuse greywater on-site. - Local and regional water collection and reuse schemes for irrigating parks and for people who can't collect sufficient water on their property.
 Excess water is fed back into the mains supply (similar to solar energy feeding into the electricity grid).